 Instructions:

-1. royal amethyst to 4″ x 5 1/4″.
+1. Trim a piece of royal amethyst to 4″ x 5 1/4″.
 You can do so with a trimmer, however, I like to use a rectangle die such as the ones found in Spellbinders Precision Layering A2 die set to ensure that the panel is square.

 This card celebrates the release of Spellbinders new Spotlight Frames and Florals collection.
 Go to “3 Must-have tools For Your Crafting Stash” for more cards created with the collection.
 And, you can see the whole collection at Spellbinders.